Skip to content

 list_instructions Browse the VFS hierarchy (flat listing of immediate children)

-discover_projects List readable project datasets
+discover_projects (disabled) List readable project datasets

-plan_manager Manage execution plans with phases, steps, dependencies, status.
+plan_manager (disabled) Manage execution plans with phases, steps, dependencies, status.
 Has a help command for plan creators (subagents don’t need it).
 Stores plan in REDIS.

-submit_feedback Auto-submit structured feedback on agent sessions
+submit_feedback (disabled) Auto-submit structured feedback on agent sessions

 Resource: rosetta://{path} reads bundled instruction documents by VFS resource path.